Princeobeten/waste-information-management-system-/CHAPTER_4_5_DOCUMENTATION.md

 The minimum hardware requirements for running the WIMS application are:

 ### Development Environment:
+As shown in the system architecture (Figure 4.1) and the flowchart diagrams (Figures 4.3-4.6), the system requires:

 - **Processor**: Intel Core i5 or equivalent (2.4 GHz or faster)
 - **Memory**: 8GB RAM (16GB recommended)
 - **Storage**: 256GB SSD with at least 1GB free space for the application